-Mainstreet, as a provider of affordable housing for middle-income Canadians, is deeply committed to maintaining the highest standards of social responsibility.
-For example, amid the ongoing Ukraine crisis, that has meant taking in refugees displaced by conflict.
-During the pandemic, that commitment meant waiving rental payments for struggling tenants; delaying rent increases; halting evictions; and allocating additional financial resources toward safety provisions to support our customers.
-We believe the social benefits of such actions far outweigh any short-term financial losses.
+Mainstreet is deeply committed to maintaining the highest standards of social responsibility.
+Throughout the ongoing war in Ukraine, we have taken in displaced refugees.
+During the Covid-19 pandemic, we waived rental payments for struggling tenants; delayed rent increases; halted evictions; and allocated additional financial resources toward safety provisions to support our customers.
+We believe the social benefits of such actions far outweighed any short-term financial losses.
+Ever since Mainstreet's inception, diversity and inclusion has been a key pillar of our identity, lending us a highly dynamic and unified workforce.